7 Common Facts About Morphine Addiction People Usually Get Wrong

 People usually associate shame with addiction treatment, which is incredibly wrong.
 It only pushes people away from recovery because they are afraid that people might think less of them.

-If you are delaying your treatment because of the above-mentioned reasons, then ChoicePoint has got you covered.
+ChoicePoint has got you covered if you are delaying your treatment for the above-mentioned reasons.
 We believe that you should not delay your treatment because:

 1. Addiction Is Correlated With Mental Health Issues

 It has been reported that people suffering from addiction are 1.3 times more likely to suffer from clinical depression and 1.8 times more likely to have a borderline personality disorder.
-By delaying your treatment, you are only risking your mental and physical health.
+You are only risking your mental and physical health by delaying your treatment.

 2. Treatment Programs Are Confidential